arobavet/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

 Use the "<a href="https://pnp.github.io/powershell/cmdlets/Register-PnPManagementShellAccess.html" target="_blank">Register-PnPManagementShellAccess</a>" cmdlet to register this application in Azure Active Directory and grant the correct permissions.

-### Using your own Azure AD app
+### Using your own Entra ID app

-<a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app" target="_blank">Create a new app registration</a> in Azure AD yourself and grant the correct permissions to this app.
+<a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app" target="_blank">Create a new app registration</a> in Entra ID yourself and grant the correct permissions to this app.
 The documentation on this website for each of the SharePoint Online resources list the permissions needed for the resource.

 As an alternative, you can use the "<a href="https://pnp.github.io/powershell/cmdlets/Register-PnPAzureADApp.html" target="_blank">Register-PnPAzureADApp</a>" cmdlet to have PnP PowerShell create the app registration for you and grant the correct permissions.

 ### Using Application Secret

 SharePoint Online uses the legacy ACS model to authenticate using an Application Secret.
-In order to get started with it, you will need to register your Azure AD App against your tenant.
+In order to get started with it, you will need to register your Entra ID App against your tenant.

 1. Navigate to https://<yourtenant>-admin.sharepoint.com/_layouts/15/appinv.aspx.
-2. In the App Id box, type in the application id of your Azure AD App you wish to authenticate with and click on the **Lookup** button.
+2. In the App Id box, type in the application id of your Entra ID App you wish to authenticate with and click on the **Lookup** button.
 3. In the App domain box, type in www.<yourtenant>.com.
 4. Leave the **Redirect URL** box empty.
 5. In the **Permission request XML** box, put in the following XML: